Southwest cancellations continue as airline deals with 'meltdown' fallout – KION546

 A ray of hope?

-Meanwhile, an official for the union representing Southwest pilots said they expect to have their flight schedules almost back to normal by the end of the work week.
+Meanwhile, an official for the union representing Southwest pilots said their flight schedules were expected to be almost back to normal by the end of the work week.

-Mike Santoro, vice president of the Southwest Airlines Pilots Association, told CNN’s Wolf Blitzer on Wednesday that they have been hearing that the airline is planning for a “mostly full schedule come Friday.”
+Mike Santoro, vice president of the Southwest Airlines Pilots Association, told CNN’s Wolf Blitzer on Wednesday that the union understands the airline is planning for a “mostly full schedule come Friday.”

 “The weather, you know, was a big event that triggered it, although that’s no excuse for the lack of scheduling IT infrastructure which really caused the problem,” Santoro said.